Sergio Cacciatori (Università degli studi dell’Insubria),

 Recently, the interest in supergeometry has revived, from physicists reexamining the foundations of superstring scattering, from the physical interest in mirror symmetry for supermanifols, and from mathematicians finally nearing a rigorous construction and study of the moduli of supercurves, and exploring related foundational questions in algebraic supergeometry.
 The program will bring together mathematicians and physicists who have been recently working on supergeometry, aiming to create a cohesive community of researchers and to let the physical intuition and mathematical rigour benefit from each other.

-This workshop is also associated with the program SuperGeometry and SuperModuli: March 27-May 19, 2023
+There is also a workshop associated with this event: SuperGeometry and SuperModuli: March 27-31, 2023